thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 **Notes:**
 - Although evaluating on 10 objects, the model is trained on 77 objects.
-- We need to run this experiment with SELECTIVE logging on so we get the evidence values to analyze.

 ## Default Parameters for Figures 5+
 Unless specified otherwise, the following figures/experiments use: